 \section{Four-brane cosmology and effective mass spectrum}

 {\arabic{section}.\arabic{equation}}

-In the RS model~\cite{RS1,RS2,gold1,gold2}, they investigated some interesting aspects originated from the extra dimension to yield successful theoretical predictions.
+In the standard RS model~\cite{RS1,RS2,gold1,gold2}, they investigated some interesting aspects originated from the extra dimension to yield successful theoretical predictions.
 In fact, they used one more extra dimensional model, and in their scenarios there exist the three-brane cosmology connected by this one dimensional manifold.
 We now extend the dimensionality of the brane to the next larger space, namely the four-brane case.
-Moreover, the ordinary (4+2)-dimensional cosmology has been shown to possess some intriguing aspects in the stringy early universe~\cite{hong08}.
-In the limit of the four-brane case in which the total manifold has $D=6$ dimensions, we observed that the strong energy condition in the stringy cosmology \beq \frac{D-4}{D-2}\rho+\frac{D}{D-2}P\ge 0, \eeq becomes one of the point particle strong energy conditions \beq \rho+3P\ge 0, \eeq for the massive particle~\cite{hong08}.
+On the other hand, the ordinary (4+2)-dimensional cosmology has been shown to possess some intriguing aspects in the stringy early universe~\cite{hong08}.
+In the limit of the four-brane case in which the total manifold has $D=6$ dimensions, we observed that the strong energy condition in the stringy cosmology \beq \frac{D-4}{D-2}\rho+\frac{D}{D-2}P\ge 0, \eeq becomes the first one of the point particle strong energy conditions $\rho+3P\ge 0$ and $\rho+P\ge 0$ for the massive particle~\cite{hong08}.
 In that sense, the four-brane cosmology may reveal a critical feature and leads us an interesting physics.